Diary of Sydney James Campbell, 3 March 1915 - 11 May 1915 - Part 1

 rushing along these native roads in a

-modern motorcar intruding on the quiet
+modern motor car intruding on the quiet

 life of these ancient peoples.
 It makes one

-feel vulgar, young, half gorious, Surely
+feel vulgar, young, half grown.
+Surely

 their quiet simple life repeated in